Translation from sanskrit:

 - Creates a sense of grounding, stability, and connection to the earth.

-- Helps develop awareness and presence in the current moment.
+- Helps cultivate mindfulness and presence in the current moment.

-- Balances energy in the body and serves as a preparatory pose for working with more subtle energies.
+- Balances the body's energy, serving as a preparatory pose for more subtle energy work.

 Contraindications

-- Carpal tunnel syndrome (perform with caution, possibly resting on fists or fingers, or not resting on hands at all).
+- Carpal tunnel syndrome (practice with caution, perhaps resting on fists or fingertips, or not using the hands for support at all).

-- Sciatica (inflammation of the sciatic nerve) — a deep leg stretch can worsen the condition.
+- Sciatica (a deep leg stretch can aggravate the condition).

-Exercises that help prepare the body for performing Dandasana.
+These poses will help prepare your body for Dandasana.

-- Tadasana (Mountain Pose) develops strength and tone in the core and leg muscles, shaping proper posture.
+- Tadasana (Mountain Pose) develops strength and tone in the core and legs, establishing proper posture.

-- Uttanasana (Standing Forward Bend) stretches the spine, hamstrings, and calf muscles.
+- Uttanasana (Standing Forward Bend) lengthens the spine, hamstrings, and calf muscles.

 - Supta Padangusthasana I (Reclining Hand-to-Big-Toe Pose) stretches the hamstrings of one leg at a time.